-The latest move by HPE does not mean that the enterprise-centric company is leaving the field of PaaS and Infrastructure-as-a-Service (IaaS) or existing the OpenStack and Cloud Foundry market.
+The major step taken by HPE does not mean that the enterprise-centric company is leaving the field of PaaS and Infrastructure-as-a-Service (IaaS) or existing the OpenStack and Cloud Foundry market.
 In fact, HPE is apparently targeted to improve its Helion OpenStack and Stackato solutions through SUSE’s experience.

 “By partnering with SUSE, HPE will continue to provide high-quality OpenStack and Cloud Foundry PaaS solutions that are simple to deploy into customer’s multi-cloud environments,” stated Lewis.